mhristof/alfred-qrencode/README.md

 # QR

-Creates a QR image from the input text and copies it to the clipboard.
+Creates a QR image from the input text and show it with `preview`

 ## Requirements